Lawsuit claims Brian Laundrie’s parents vacationed with him knowing he had killed Gabby Petito - NewsBreak

 2. ‘Beyond outrageous’ statement from Laundries

-In an added section to the lawsuit, Petito and Schmidt say a statement claiming the Laundries were hopeful the search for Gabby would be successful was “beyond outrageous.”Victim in Balcony Bar shooting was targeted, source says
+In an added section to the lawsuit, Petito and Schmidt say a statement claiming the Laundries were hopeful the search for Gabby would be successful was “beyond outrageous.”New autopsy report reveals grisly details of Brian Laundrie’s remains

 The statement in question comes from Sept.
 14, which is before Gabby’s remains were found in Wyoming.